EcoEarn/ecoearn-doc/docs/getting-started/index.md

 ## 2.3 **EcoEarn Connects with PortKey Wallet**

--   Click the “Log in” button in the navigation bar to connect your wallet.
+-   Click the “Connect Wallet” button in the navigation bar to connect your wallet.

 ![](/img/2.3.1.png)